kisom/password/README.md

 ## a command line password manager

 This a personal password manager, written for me, that operates on the command line.
-It stores and retrieves passwords.
-There is planned support for record metadata later on, but it isn't something I've needed just yet.
+It stores and retrieves passwords and optional metadata as well.

 ## Usage